hyuan12/web_forum/README.md

 Persist data through python's built-in shelve library

-### detailed summaries of your tests for each of your extensions, i.e., how to interpret your testing framework and the tests you’ve written
+### detailed summaries of your tests for each of your extensions

 test 1

 Create a post by visiting /post, then visit /post/int:id to view the created post, and delete this post through /post/<int:id>/\<key\> after viewing

 test 2

 Create a user through /user, then use the user's key to create a post, use the user's key to delete the post, and access /search/\<int:id\> to find the specified user's post, and access /search_msg/ \<msg\> to search by text, use /search_ts/<int:st>/<int:et> to search by time

 test 3

 Creating a user is to add a key field to create an administrator account, create a post, and delete this post through the key of the administrator account